 The U.S. Food and Drug Administration told J&J, C.R.
-Bard Inc. (BCR) and 31 other manufacturers last January to study rates of organ damage and complications linked to vaginal mesh implants.
+Bard Inc. (BCR:US) and 31 other manufacturers last January to study rates of organ damage and complications linked to vaginal mesh implants.
 In 2010, doctors implanted more than 70,000 such devices in women in the U.S.

 Gross can no longer work as a nurse because of her pain, and she has suffered many other physical complications because of the failure of the mesh in her body, Slater told jurors.
 Her “chronic, debilitating nerve pain,” he said was directly related to inflammation from her mesh.

 Gross had “chronic pain syndrome” and jurors heard that some doctors advised her about the “inadvisability of removing whatever small amounts of mesh might remain, not only because it probably would not relieve the pain, but it might exacerbate her existing pain syndrome,” Jones said.